SowjanyaGunaganti/Assignment2-Gunaganti/README.md

  <blockquote>Education is not the learning of Facts,rather it's the training of the mind to think

 <i>Neil Gaiman</i>
- <q>A book is a dream you hold in your hand
+ <blockquote>A book is a dream you hold in your hand